-Join Scott Onstott for an in-depth discussion in this video Placing elevation callouts that reference drawings on sheets, part of Creating Sheet Sets with AutoCAD.
+Join Scott Onstott for an in-depth discussion in this video Placing elevation callouts that reference drawings on sheets, part of AutoCAD: Creating Sheet Sets.

 - Now that we have a few sheets, it's time to hyperlink them in the traditional way using callouts.
 Before I do that, though, it's important to establish the North direction.
 In this project, North is up.
 But we need a North arrow.
 Type ADC for the AutoDesk Design Center, and press Enter.
 Open up the English US folder, or the folder that you have based on your language and country, open up Design Center, Landscaping, and click on Blocks.

 This sample file contains a North arrow that we will use.
 Drag it out and drop it on the sheet.
 Close the Design Center.
 We need to scale this down.
 Scale.
 I'm not sure how small it should be yet.
 I'll just scale it down by a factor of .1.
 It's still too large.
 Let's scale it down again by a factor of .2.
 Now it's a bit small.
 Scale it up by a factor of 2.

 That looks about right.
 I'll move the North arrow over here so that it's associated with the first floor.
 That will give us a reference to make sense of the elevations.
 Now, the North Elevation is a view of this wall here.
 It's part of the building.
 I'm going to right-click on the North Elevation node here in the Sheet Views tab and choose Place Callout Block, Callout.
 I'll place it right here.